-In this tutorial, we’ll learn to draw a fish using the example of a rainbow trout.
+In this realistic fish drawing tutorial, we’ll learn to draw a fish using the example of a rainbow trout.
 This beautiful underwater creature has a refined body shape and an amazing spotty pattern!

 Fish are relatively easy to draw, which makes them a perfect choice for beginners.
 I’ll show you a simple way to design a typical fish; you can always add new features or change the proportions of your fish.

-You may also be interested in these great articles:
+You may also be interested in these great drawing tutorials:

 - Animal AnatomyHow to Draw Animals: Fish and SharksMonika Zagrobelna